aarifjahan/Analyzing-10-GB-of-Yelp-Reviews-Data-AWS-EMR-Cluster-PySpark-S3-Bucket/README.md

 # Analyzing 10Gb of Yelp Reviews Data

+Access 10 GB of Yelp Reviews data stored in AWS S3 bucket and then use PySpark on a Jupyter Notebook hosted on a AWS EMR Cluster to analyze and create effective visualizations

 In this project, we will analyze a subset of Yelp's business, reviews and user data.
 This dataset comes to us from [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset) stored in an AWS s3 bucket: `s3://sta9760-spark-yelp1/*.json`

 ## Analysis